 “The Saints,” and “The Faithful”

-This important study below, from Alan Naas, explains how all who are among “the faithful” today were first saved and considered grace “saints” “in Christ.”
-But the race saved saints’ of Israel, who were saved under Paul’s early Acts “gospel of the grace of God” (Act 20:24) are not to be counted among “the faithful’ who are ‘the elect of God’ in today's "body of Christ” that is destined for "the heavenly places."
-Israel's believers are destined to reign on earth (cf. Rev. 5:10, 20:6).
+This important study below, adapted from Alan Naas, explains how all who are among “the faithful” today (after the Acts Period) were first considered saved “saints” in Christ.
+The saved of Israel and their Gentile proselytes were saved during the Acts period under Paul’s “gospel of the grace of God” (Act 20:24) are not counted among “the faithful’ who constitute those of “the body of Christ” that is destined to reign (2Tim.
+2:12) in “the heavenly places.”
+Israel’s believers are destined to dwell on earth (cf. Rev. 5:10, 20:6).

 1 Paul, an apostle of Jesus Christ by the will of God, to the saints which are at Ephesus, and to the faithful in Christ Jesus: Ephesians 1:1 (KJV)

-It seems obvious from Paul’s seven post-Acts epistles, especially in Ephesians, that the saved “saints” of the early Acts period Pauline grace gospel doctrine includes the Messianic believers.
-They took John’s baptism unto repentance and believed Jesus’ words of John 3:16 assigning “everlasting life” to “whosoever” believes.
-This included the proselyte Gentiles in with Israel’s salvation.
+It seems obvious from Paul’s seven Post-Acts epistles, especially in Ephesians, that the saved “saints” of the early Acts period Pauline grace gospel doctrine includes all the Messianic believers.
+They took John’s “baptism of repentance” and believed Jesus’ words of John 3:16 assigning “everlasting life” to “whosoever” believes.
+This includes Israel’s proselyte Gentiles with Israel’s ‘salvation’ unto “everlasting life” on earth but Gentiles did not partake in the blessings of “the children of promise” as God ‘promised to ‘Abrahams seed.’

-Yet none had yet heard, seen, or appreciated the ‘the riches of the inheritance’ that Paul speaks of in Eph.
+None during the Acts period had yet heard, seen, or appreciated the ‘the riches of the inheritance’ that Paul speaks of in Eph.
 1:18, nor of “the fellowship of the Mystery [secret]” (Eph, 3:9).
-They could not since these truths were not revealed by Paul until after the close of the Acts period.
-Nor is it known to men today until they first hear, read, understand, and believe, these higher (heavenly) truths of the Pauline great “Mystery [Grk. musterion, secret] that is “now revealed” (cf. Eph.
-3:1-5) to “you Gentiles (3:1).
+They couldn’t since these truths were Not Revealed To Paul Until After The Close Of The Acts Period.
+Nor is the truth known to men today until they first hear, read, understand, and believe, these higher (heavenly) truths of the Pauline “Great “Mystery [secret]” (Eph.
+5:32) that is “now revealed” (Eph.
+3:1-5) to “You Gentiles” (3:1).

-In Ephesians Paul is encouraging all the ‘saints’ who are the saved, sanctified, set-apart ones) to “read” of “the mystery” (Eph.
-3:4), to come to know, be enlightened and understand, in order to come into the new higher realm of our Post-Acts calling of “the dispensation of the grace of God” (Eph.
-3:2) as members of the joint “body of Christ” in the fellowship [dispensation] of the Mystery.”
+In Ephesians Paul is encouraging ALL the ‘saints’ who are the saved, sanctified, set-apart ones, to “read” of “the mystery” (Eph.
+3:4), to come to know, be enlightened, and understand, in order to come into the new higher realm of our Post-Acts calling of “the dispensation of the grace of God” (Eph.
+3:2) as members of the joint “body of Christ” in the “fellowship [i.e., dispensation] of the Mystery.”

-“Unless we understand what happened at the end of the Book of Acts and the second ministry of Paul, after The Acts period, We will Never Rightly Understand the New Testament, “the Body of Christ,” or God’s unfolding purpose for the ages and how we fit in His plan.”
+Alan Naas wrote: “Unless we understand what happened at the end of the Book of Acts and in the second ministry of Paul, after The Acts period, We will Never Rightly Understand the New Testament, or “the Body of Christ,” or God’s unfolding purpose for the ages and how we today fit into His plan.”

 Arthur J. Licursi